-Appetite disorders, also referred to eating disorders, are a broad range of conditions categorized by eating, exercise and body weight or shape becoming an unhealthy preoccupation of someone’s life.
+Appetite disorders, also referred to eating disorders, are a broad range of conditions categorised by eating, exercise and body weight or shape becoming an unhealthy preoccupation of someone’s life.

 Eating disorders can affect a wide range of the population, regardless of age, gender or ethnic background.